A Smarter Robot — Eloquent JavaScript Continued

 Eventually I came across a stack overflow post addressing this issue.
 The post recommended running the files through a local web server, such as http-server.

-.
+All you have to do is cd into the project directory and enter http-server.
 It automatically spins up a web server on your computer accessible through localhost:8080.
 Open up that page and your code will run! ... well almost.
 I ran into another issue.

 name-is-not-exported-by-module